eigenfoo/old-eigenfoo.github.io/_posts/2018-03-18-reddit-clusters.md

 > When it comes right down to it shit tests are typically women’s way of
 > flirting.
 >
-> ...
-Those who "pass" show they can handle the woman’s BS and is "on her
+> … Those who “pass” show they can handle the woman’s BS and is “on her
-> level", so to speak.
+> level”, so to speak.
 This is where the evolutionary theory comes into play:
 > you’re demonstrating her faux negativity doesn’t phase you [sic] and that
 > you’re an emotionally developed person who isn’t going to melt down at the
 > first sign of trouble.
 Ergo you’ll be able to protect her when threats to